stingrayvilla.com

 C-53 of Cozumel

-Cozumel’s Two Shipwreck Dive Spots: A Deep Exploration
+Cozumel’s 2 Shipwreck Dives: A Deep Dive

-Dive Details and Accessibility
+Dive Details and Access

-Exploring the Wreck
+Diving the Wreck

-Divers explore various sections of the C-53 wreck, including the engine rooms, galley, officers’ quarters, head, and radio room.
-The interiors of the ship is intact, providing a captivating glimpse into its history.
+Advanced divers can explore different parts of the C-53 wreck, including the engine rooms, galley, officers’ quarters, head, and radio room.
+The ship’s interior is intact so that you can see its history.
 We recommend using a detailed wreck guide or a waterproof dive site card to navigate the different areas of the wreck.

 Marine Life and Highlights